NareshGusain/YouTube_Transcript_Summarizer/README.md

 # YouTube_Transcript_Summarizer

-A Django webapp that takes Youtube link as  an input and returns the quick summary for ti
+A Django webapp that takes Youtube link as  an input and returns the quick summary for it.

 ## Installation